Iván Cazal

-Javier Iván Cazal Báez (born 22 March 1999) is a Paraguayan footballer who plays as a right midfielder or right-back for Lanús, on loan from Paraguayan Primera División side Club Sol de América.
+Javier Iván Cazal Báez (born 22 March 1999) is a Paraguayan professional footballer who plays as a right midfielder or right-back for Paraguayan Primera División side Atlético Tembetary.

 Career

 Early career

 Cazal was raised in one of the poorest departments of Paraguay, San Pedro, in a little town called General Elizardo Aquino, 200 kilometers from the capital.
 Cazal started playing football at Club Teniente Turbo in Gral.
 Aquino, a local club placed next to his house, where he played with the seniors at the age of 14.

 In 2015 he went to Deportivo Santaní training sessions, which that year achieved the historic promotion to the Paraguayan Primera División.
 Later, he had a spell at Club 8 De Diciembre San Pedro.
 Cazal was close to leaving football in 2017 to become a bricklayer because his family needed money.
 However, his father convinced him to stay and shortly after, Pedro Sarabia spotted him at Club 8 De Diciembre and offered him to join Deportivo Santaní again.
 Cazal accepted and returned to Santaní.